ManoManoTech/homer/README.md

   The gitlab URL of your organization

+- `SLACK_SUPPORT_CHANNEL_ID`

+  This slack channel id is displayed when a user enters the help command.
+People having trouble with homer can be helped on this support channel.

+- `SLACK_SUPPORT_CHANNEL_NAME`

+  This slack channel name is displayed when a user enters the help command.
+People having trouble with homer can be helped on this support channel.

 If you want Homer to connect to an **external PostgreSQL database**, you can set the following variables: